billpmurphy/hask-archive/README.md

 Hask allows you to define algebraic datatypes, which are immutable objects with a fixed number of typed, unnamed fields.

-Here is the definition for the `Maybe` type:
+Here is the definition for the infamous `Maybe` type:

 ```python
 from hask import data, d, deriving